 If you prefer to use your smartphone for tracking there are lots of apps out there for building new habits.
-My graphic designer has recommended Good Habits, which she finds simple and easy to use and meets her need to tick boxes and not break the chain!
+Veronica Cheplygina uses Habitica and has a post about using it with Todoist.
 If you have another app you like, contact me to let me know and I’ll add other recommendations to the page.

 Meeting In Progress Sign by Jo VanEvery is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.